paralax/ColossalOpera/intermediate/ZZ_erdos_number_calculator.md

 # Notes

-This challenge is a shameless rip off of http://www.programming-challenges.com/pg.php?page=downloadproblem&format=html&probid=110206.
+This challenge is a shameless rip off of [an existing programming challenge](http://www.programming-challenges.com/pg.php?page=downloadproblem&format=html&probid=110206).
 It was too good to pass up; I did, however, compile my own challenge inputs and outputs.

-A full list of Erdos publications is up here https://wwwp.oakland.edu/enp/pubinfo/.
+A full list of Erdos publications is up [here](https://wwwp.oakland.edu/enp/pubinfo/).

-# Finally

-Have a good challenge idea?
-Consider submitting it to /r/dailyprogrammer_ideas

 # Scala Solution